 Obviously these buildings were not the work of ancient aliens or Gods.
 In each case, the tribe’s own ancestors had built those cities.
 How, you may ask, could a people who inherited megalithic architecture so quickly forget how to build and maintain it?

 “Having lost the practice of construction with stone, people had lost the memory of it too, over the generations, and having lost the memory, lost belief in the possibility.” — Jane Jacobs (Cities and the Wealth of Nations, 1985)

 Here’s where it gets scary again.
 Jane Jacobs didn’t write that about Mesoamerica, she wrote about modern America.

 In Cities and the Wealth of Nations, Jane Jacobs wrote about an isolated small town in North Carolina where her aunt was sent in 1923.
 One of her aunt’s jobs was to build the “hillfolk” a church.
 Her aunt suggested that the church be built from the many stones that were just lying around.
-Not possible, the townspeople replied, you can’t make buildings from stones.
+Not possible, the folks of the hollow replied, you can’t make buildings from stones!